Instance details

 API endpoints

-Username and Password: These are the credentials you set for the instance during purchase.
-Click the Set button to change the username and password for the instance.
+Username and Password: The credentials you set during instance purchase.
+Click Set to change them.

 Username and password requirements: